saurabh-kud/sms-management/README.md

 | Backend API | http://localhost:8000/api/docs | -           |
 | Prometheus  | http://localhost:9090          | -           |
 | Grafana     | http://localhost:3000          | admin/admin |

+---

+> **Note**: visulization setup

+- Open URL `http://localhost:3000` with default credential admin/admin
+- Click on add your first datasouce put `http://sms-stack-prometheus-1:9090` on connection url and click on save and test
+- Now click on build Dashboard on next page click on import dashboard
+- Now import `grafana_dashboard.json` file from main cloned directory and import
+- You can see now all the metrices like sms sent, success rate and all..

+---

 ## 🔌 API Endpoints